typelevel/cats/scalafix/README.md

 - [x] Apply syntax on tuple (e.g. (x, y, z).map3(...)) was moved from cats.syntax.tuple._ to cats.syntax.apply._ and renamed to mapN, contramapN and imapN respectively.

+- [x] Split is removed, and the method split is moved to Arrow.
+Note that only under CommutativeArrow does it guarantee the non-interference between the effects. see #1567
 # WIP

 - [ ] cats no longer publishes the all-inclusive bundle package "org.typelevel" % "cats", use cats-core, cats-free, or cats-law accordingly instead.
 If you need cats.free, use "org.typelevel" % "cats-free", if you need cats-laws use "org.typelevel" % "cats-laws", if neither, use "org.typelevel" % "cats-core".